rochars/wavefile/README.md

 You can also use any bit depth between "8" and "53", like **"11", "12", "17", "20" and so on**.

 #### A word on bit depths
-Bit depths that do not fill full bytes (like 11-bit, 21-bit and so son) are actually stored like the next greater bit depth that fill a full sequence of bytes:
-- 11-bit is stored like 16-bit (2 bytes)
-- 14-bit is stored like 16-bit (2 bytes)
-- 17-bit is stored like 24-bit (3 bytes)
-- 27-bit is stored like 32-bit (4 bytes)

-So even if files like this are valid (and playable in most players), they allow their samples to be greater than the actual limit of their audio bit depth.
-So:
-- 11-bit files can contain 16-bit samples
-- 17-bit files can contain 24-bit samples
-- 29-bit files can contain 32-bit samples

-Most players will deal with this by adjusting the level to the next greater bit depth, so **most times a true 14-bit wave file will actually play like a 16-bit wave file with a low volume**.

-**wavefile** do not limit the range of the samples for those cases, so you should know what you are doing when dealing with uncommon bit depths to avoid unexpected results.

-Files with sample resolution greater than 32-bit (integer) are implemented as WAVE_FORMAT_EXTENSIBLE and are unlikely to be supported by any player.
+Files with sample resolutions other than 4, 8, 16, 24, 32 (integer), 32 (FP) and 64-bit (FP) are implemented as WAVE_FORMAT_EXTENSIBLE and may not be supported by some players.
 They can be played in the example page:
 https://rochars.github.io/wavefile/example
 They are converted to 16-bit before being loaded by the player, allowing normal reproduction.